davidobrien1985/davidobrien1985.github.io/blog/_posts/2013-03-22-speaker-at-e2evc-2013-in-copenhagen.md

   - SCSM
   - System Center
 ---
-In case you don’t know what E2EVC is, then go have a look at <a href="http://www.e2evc.com" onclick="_gaq.push(['_trackEvent', 'outbound-article', 'http://www.e2evc.com', 'www.e2evc.com']);" >www.e2evc.com</a>.
+In case you don’t know what E2EVC is, then go have a look at [www.e2evc.com](http://www.e2evc.com).
 It’s from 31.May to 02.June 2013.
 You might remember the PubForum?
 That’s it!

 # Sessions at E2EVC